mskill/malika/labs_GitHub_GitHub1_Getting_Started.md

 ## Exercise 4: Upload a file & Commit

-- Click 'Add file' and select `Uplaod files` to upload a file in the repository from local computer.
+- Click 'Add file' and select `Upload files` to upload a file in the repository from the local computer.

 ![image](images/upload.png "Upload")